24 Credit - New York CLE Bundle A - $79

 - Cyber Security Concerns and Solutions for the Law Office

-- Electronic Discovery and the Cloud in the Practice of Law
+- Ethics of Bankruptcy in the Practice of Law

-- Neurobiology, Mindfulness and Mental Health in the Practice of Law
+- Succession Planning and the Practice of Law

 - The ABCs of the Remote Law Practice